hapax/hapax.github.io/assets/simple-physics.md

 same number of molecules.
 </span>

-This is a precursor to the ideal gas law, and suggests the importance of the discrete or atomic nature of matter.
+This was a prescient insight into the atomic nature of matter, coming before the ideal gas law by 45 years.

 Determining the number of molecules in a sample of gas is the same as weighing a molecule.